-The gas useage on the other hand appears to be low aside from areas around Tavistock and Oakhampton.
-Two LSOA's in the area had no data recorded for it, this could be explained with by the dataset note which explains that meters with poor address information is unallocated.
-Of further note, the number gas meters recorded in each LSOA often much lower than those recorded for electricity.
-This indicates that a number of domestic properties are not connected to mains gas and when comparing with the spatial distribution of electricity use, indicates that home heating and cooking in the north easterns areas may be done by electricity.
+The gas useage on the other hand appears to be low, two LSOA's in the area had no data recorded for it, this could be explained with by the dataset note which explains that meters with poor address information is unallocated.
+Of further note, the number gas meters recorded in each LSOA oftne much lower than those recorded for electricity.
+This indicates that a number of domestic properties are not connected to mains gas and when comparing with the spatial distribution of electricity use, indicates that home heating and cooking in the southern areas may be done by electricity or biomass,

-What these two data sets can tell us is perhaps areas where renewable electricity efforts could be directed in order to continue reduced gas useage but equally be able to heat their homes in a much more sustainable way, whether this is through future retro fit schemes or Borough energy provision.
+What these two data sets can tell us is perhaps areas where renewable electricity efforts could be directed in order to continue reduced gas useage but equally be able to heat their homes in a much more sustainable way, whether this is through future retro fit schemes or district energy provision.
 For instance Research by the Energy Saving

 Trust3 suggests that with the current (at the time) grid electricity emissions factor, heat pumps are most suitable for well insulated properties off the gas grid or in new developments with high performance building fabric.
-Of course, the more the electricity grid is decarbonised, the lower carbon impact these will have on properties off the gas grid but equally, bigger uptake of heat pumps will also put more pressure on the grid, so a combination of lower grid emissions factors and on site renewable electricity could deliver the best outcome in these areas.
+Of course, the more the electricity grid is decarbonised, the lower carbon impact these will have on properties off the gas grid but equally, bigger uptake of heat pumps will also put more pressure on the grid, so a combination of lower grid emissions factors and on site renewable electricity would deliver the best outcome in these areas.